 Summer Semester - April 1st

 - Student Responsibility to Register under Proper Classification - The responsibility of being classified under the proper tuition classification belongs to the student.
-If there is any question of Tuition Classification his/her right to in-state tuition status, it is his/her obligation, within the deadlines set on the residency website, to raise the question with the administrative officials of the institution in which he/she is registering and have it officially determined.
-The burden always rests with the student to submit information and documents necessary to support his/her contention that he/she qualifies for a particular tuition classification under Regents’ regulations.
+If there is any question of Tuition Classification or their right to in-state tuition status, it is their obligation, within the deadlines set on the residency website, to raise the question with the administrative officials of the institution in which they are registering and have it officially determined.
+The burden always rests with the student to submit information and documents necessary to support their contention that they qualify for a particular tuition classification under Regents’ regulations.

-- Official Change of Tuition Status - Every student classified as a nonresident shall retain that status until he/she petitions for reclassification in the form prescribed by the institution and shall be officially reclassified in writing as an in-state student by the proper administrative officers.
+- Official Change of Tuition Status - Every student classified as a nonresident shall retain that status until they petition for reclassification in the form prescribed by the institution and shall be officially reclassified in writing as an in-state student by the proper administrative officers.
 No more than one application may be filed for a given semester.

-- Reclassification - Every student who has been granted in-state tuition as a legal resident of Georgia shall be reclassified as an out-of-state student whenever he/she reports, or there have been found to exist, circumstances indicating a change in legal residence to another state.
+- Reclassification - Every student who has been granted in-state tuition as a legal resident of Georgia shall be reclassified as an out-of-state student whenever they report, or there have been found to exist, circumstances indicating a change in legal residence to another state.

 Out-of-State Tuition Waivers